koculu/ZoneTree/docs/operations/troubleshooting.md

 * too many segments must be searched,
 * key layout does not match the read pattern,
 * sparse arrays are too sparse or disabled,
+* decompressed block cache lifetime is too short for the working set,
-* key/value caches are too small for the working set,
+* key/value circular caches are too small for repeated same-record reads,
 * compression CPU cost is high,
 * full scans are affecting the cache strategy.